 Crystal Grooms Mangano is a unique talent in the composing world, having honed her skills across a wide variety of television and film projects.
-Her music can most recently be heard uplifting the coming-of-age documentary, Asperger’s Are Us, produced by Mark & Jay Duplass and directed by Alex Lehmann.
-The film premiered at SXSW 2016, with The Hollywood Reporter calling it one of the “strongest entries” in the documentary competition.
+Her music can most recently be heard uplifting the coming-of-age documentary on Netflix, Asperger’s Are Us, produced by Mark & Jay Duplass and directed by Alex Lehmann.

 Crystal’s music can also be heard enlivening many projects across the independent film world.
-Her scoring work is featured in the upcoming film Black Widows written by and starring Jordan Elizabeth; and Forced Move starring David Kallaway and Jennifer Pierce Mathus .
+Her scoring work is featured in the films Black Widows written by and starring Jordan Elizabeth; and Forced Move starring David Kallaway and Jennifer Pierce Mathus .

 When not composing, Crystal also works as a music editor on several films and television shows.
-She has boosted the scores of American Romance starring Daveigh Chase, and NBC’s Dolly Parton’s Coat of Many Colors starring Alyvia Alyn Lind and Jennifer Nettles.
+She has boosted the scores of American Romance starring Daveigh Chase, A Gray State which premiered at Tribeca Film Festival 2017, and NBC’s Dolly Parton’s Coat of Many Colors starring Alyvia Alyn Lind and Jennifer Nettles.

 Crystal attributes much of her sound to the creative freedom she received while studying film and music at Montana State University.
 She currently resides in Los Angeles, where she can be found training for an upcoming marathon or spending rare downtime with her husband, Chris.